 Beneath The Grain is the debut full length release by the Canadian duo, Overcast Sound.
 Although Michael Pettit and Jamie Drouin have already released a handful of digital EPs on their own similarly titled label, as well as on Silent Season, basic_sounds and Rohs!, the album marks their first cohesive output, spanning an hour of a mind bending trip.
 Overcast Sound is no stranger to top notch quality production – created for a huge sound system and headphones alike, the album oozes with the low fidelity crackling of vinyl and at the same time rich reverberation of a powerful DSP.
 The pristine qualities of the sound design behind the album do not come as a surprise.
 Jamie Drouin is a sound installation artist, exploring silence, noise, and “auditory phenomena of environments”.
 He has previously released albums on Yann Novak’s Dragon’s Eye (check out A Three Month Warm Up [2009]), and his very own, Infrequency Editions (see his latest collaboration with the co-founder of the label, Lance Olsen, on Absence & Forgiveness [2011].
 I can only speculate that Michael Pettit is the man behind the analogue sounding percussion and the driving beats of the sound on Beneath The Grain.

 The album, drenched with German influence, is the result of the duo’s three-month residence in Berlin.
 “Each track investigates a particular place or theme discovered during their residency, drawing from the textures and sounds unique to those experiences.
-The ethereal vocals in Devil’s Mountain make reference to the crumbling Cold War listening station on the outskirts of the city, while Lackadaisical bubbles and meanders with the reflected sounds of inner city parks and neighborhoods.”
+The ethereal vocals in Devil’s Mountain make reference to the crumbling Cold War listening station on the outskirts of the city, while Lackadaisical bubbles and meanders with the reflected sounds of inner city parks and neighbourhoods.”
 So it’s no sacrilege if I throw out label names like Force Inc., Perlon, and of course, Basic Channel.
 Released on the French Entropy Records, the album marks a welcome entry intro the arena of the masters such as DeepChord, Quantec, Thomas Fehlmann and Monolake.
 Check out Overcast Sound’s EPs – The Changeling, Green Space, Losing You.
 There’s also a free Holding Patterns Remixes release out on Basic Sounds.
 And be sure to grab a free mix put together by the duo for Headphone Commute’s podcast, titled April Ambient Mix.